Handmade Tile Backsplash Challenges

 Ceramic tile is basically pottery with a porcelain veneer!

-The problem is, porcelain and pottery clay heat up and cool down at different rates.
+Problem is, porcelain and pottery clay heat up and cool down at different rates.
 This creates a lot of stress at the porcelain/clay boundary as the tile cools.
 For example, if the porcelain cools and contracts faster than the clay, then the tile will bow upwards as the contracting porcelain pulls at the still hot clay layer underneath.
 If the clay cools more quickly, then the opposite happens and the tile bows downward.

 Tile manufacturers compensate for this by trying to slowly cool their tile batches from the kiln at a very precise rate to balance these different thermodynamic qualities in the two materials.
 But no industrial-sized oven is perfectly uniform.
 As a result, any batch of rectangular ceramic tile will have some that are slightly concave and others that are slightly convex.